screener-io/screener-storybook/README.md

 To run Screener against a static Storybook build, instead of starting the Storybook Dev server, follow these setup instructions:

-1 Update your Storybook config file (`.storybook/config.js`), and add the following code to the end of the file:
+1 Update your Storybook config file (`.storybook/config.js` or `.storybook/preview.js`), and add the following code to the end of the file:

 ```javascript
 if (typeof window === 'object') {